emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections-01.md

 Discussion Venues

-Source of this draft and an issue tracker can be found at https://github.com/emile22/green-bof-req-collections
+The source of this draft and an issue tracker can be found at https://github.com/emile22/green-bof-req-collections

 --- middle